MMaciel202/outlook-voice-transcriber/README.md

    git clone https://github.com/yourusername/outlook-voice-transcriber.git
    cd outlook-voice-transcriber

+2. Unzip the file with 7Zip:
+   Choose one of the following:
+   Extract Here — extracts files to the current folder.
+   Extract to "<folder_name>" — extracts to a subfolder with the zip's name.
+   Extract files... — opens a dialog box to choose destination folder.

-2. Create a Virtual Environment (Recommended)
+3. Create a Virtual Environment (Recommended)

    To avoid dependency conflicts, create a virtual environment:
    •	Windows: